 Understandably, seniors may be wary about traveling because of the potential risks, but that's exactly why good senior insurance is so important.

-With travel insurance for senior citizens, older travelers can feel confident and comfortable on their adventures.
-There are several plans that offer benefits for seniors including 100% coverage for emergency medical care, acute onset of pre-existing conditions coverage and emergency medical evacuation.
+With travel insurance for seniors, older travelers can feel confident and comfortable on their adventures.
+Seniors over 70 should secure the best travel insurance that includes 100% coverage for emergency medical care, acute onset of pre-existing conditions coverage and emergency medical evacuation.

 With a comprehensive visitors insurance plan, people aged 70-79 can travel stress-free, knowing they are covered for the unexpected.
 Comprehensive coverage plans offer the best coverage for emergency medical events and will be the best safeguard for senior travelers.

-How to Find the Best Travel Insurance for Seniors Over 70
+Best Travel Insurance for Seniors Over 70: Atlas America

-If you're not ready to select a plan just yet and have any specific questions about travel insurance for seniors 70-79 years of age, our Customer Success Team is happy to help.
+If you're not ready to select a plan just yet and have any specific questions about travel insurance for seniors over 70, our Customer Success Team is happy to help.

 Frequently Asked Questions About Travel Insurance for Seniors (FAQs)